 How retrobright works

-But there are lots of combinations that work.
+Over the years people have found multiple combinations that work.
 High-concentration hydrogen peroxide in a huge tub on a sunny summer day is the most popular combination.
 But there are people who have used artificial light, such as grow lights or even modified LED bulbs.
 I’ve also seen people use just heat, without any light.
 The combination of light and peroxide seems to work best, and heat speeds up the reaction, but what exactly it’s doing to the plastic isn’t completely clear.

 Retrobright with just the sun